grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 	#endif

 The `FAUST_ADDHORIZONTALSLIDER` or `FAUST_ADDHORIZONTALBARGRAPH` can the be implemented to do whatever is needed with the `Gain", fHslider0, 0.0f, 0.0f, 1.0f, 0.01f` and `"Vol", fHbargraph0, 0.0f, 1.0f` parameters respectively.

-The more sophisticated `FAUST_LIST_ACTIVES` and `FAUST_LIST_PASSIVES` macros can possibly be used to call any `p` function (defined elsewhere in the archiecture file) on each item.
+The more sophisticated `FAUST_LIST_ACTIVES` and `FAUST_LIST_PASSIVES` macros can possibly be used to call any `p` function (defined elsewhere in the architecture file) on each item.
 The [minimal-static.cpp](https://github.com/grame-cncm/faust/blob/master-dev/architecture/minimal-static.cpp) file demonstrates this feature.

 ## Developing a new architecture file

 Developing a new architecture file typically means writing a generic file, that will be populated with the actual output of the Faust compiler, in order to produce a complete file, ready to be compiled as a standalone application or plugin.

 The architecture to be used is specified at compile time with the `-a` option.
 It must contain the <<includeIntrinsic>>  and <<includeclass>> lines that will be recognized by the Faust compiler, and replaced by the generated code.
 Here is an example in C++, but the same logic can be used with other languages producing textual ouputs, like C, SOUL, Rust or Dlang.